-Cost, Insurance and Freight means that the seller delivers the goods on board the vessel or procures the goods already so delivered.
+Cost, Insurance, and Freight (CIF) mean that the seller delivers the goods on board the vessel or procures the goods already so delivered.
 The risk of loss of or damage to the goods passes when the goods are on board the vessel.
 The seller must contract for and pay the costs and freight necessary to bring the goods to the named port of destination.

 The seller also contracts for insurance cover against the buyer's risk of loss of or damage to the goods during the carriage.
 The buyer should note that under CIF, the seller is required to obtain insurance only on minimum cover.
 Should the buyer wish to have more insurance protection, it will need either to agree as much expressly with the seller or to make its own extra insurance arrangements.